Kenneth N. Gilpin: Personal life

-Death and legacy
+Gilpin was active in veterans' organizations, the Episcopal Church, Blue Ridge Hunt Club, Blue Ridge County Club, Commonwealth Club and Maryland Club.

 Gilpin died on June 21, 1947, during a business trip to Manhattan in New York City.
 His remains were returned to Virginia, where they were buried in historic Old Chapel cemetery in Millwood.
 His son McGhee Gilpin would continue the family's thoroughbred breeding enterprises while residing at Lakeville nearby.
 Scaleby remained owned by Gilpin's descendants until 1986.
 It was put on the National Register for Historic Places in 1990, and is now in the Chapel Rural Historic District.
 The Gilpin family papers are held by the University of North Carolina.